dmathijs/c-7.0-in-a-nutshell/chapters/chapter 2/notes.md

 - Pointer types (Chapter 4)

 A value type contains it's value.
 A reference type has 2 parts: an object and a reference to that object.
 Multiple references can point to the same object.
-A reference type can be assignet the literal null.
+A reference type can be assigned the literal null.
 A value cannot have a null value.

 > Interesting is that an int, although being only 32 bits (4 bytes), the actual space the CLR will appoint is up to 8 bytes (this behaviour can be overwritten using the StructLayout (see page 975))